2020 Credit Score Requirements for FHA Loans

 A credit score of 500 is the bare minimum to qualify for an FHA loan.
 In order to qualify for the lowest down payment, however, you’ll need a score of at least 580.

 While FHA loans generally allow for lower scores than conventional mortgages, most FHA borrowers have scores well above the 500 minimum.
-According to the Department of Housing and Urban Development, FHA borrower scores looked like this in July 2019:

 |FHA Loan Borrower Credit Score Distribution|